Mobile Infrastructure Ownership

 Some recent studies suggest that insider trading raises the cost of capital for securities issuers and decreases overall economic growth.
 Trading by specific Mobile Infrastructure insiders, such as employees or executives, is commonly permitted as long as it does not rely on Mobile Infrastructure's material information that is not in the public domain.
 Local jurisdictions usually require such trading to be reported in order to monitor insider transactions.
 In many U.S. states, trading conducted by corporate officers, key employees, directors, or significant shareholders must be reported to the regulator or publicly disclosed, usually within a few business days of the trade.
 In these cases Mobile Infrastructure insiders are required to file a Form 4 with the U.S. Securities and Exchange Commission (SEC) when buying or selling shares of their own companies.

-Mobile Infrastructure Corporate Filings
+Mobile Infrastructure Outstanding Bonds

 Pair Trading with Mobile Infrastructure